JaeWong91/MyMovie/README.md

 - Registered users have the ability to rate and write a review.
 They will also be able to delete or edit their existing review.
 Each registered user is limited to one review per movie.

+- Where a registered user is logged in and has already placed a review, a message will show that they have already reviewed that particular movie.

 - Each review will have a time stamp for when the review was created.
 A seperate time stamp will be present if a review has been edited.

 - The Administrator is able to remove or edit all reviews.